 The area under direct British rule was known as British India and made up of presidencies and provinces - a presidency simply being the name for an older province.

 Outside British India, but often included within the sphere of the presidencies/provinces, were the hundreds of protectorates or 'princely states'.
 These were indirectly ruled states, the largest being Hyderabad, Kashmir, and Mysore.
 The others were either collected into agencies - which might in turn contain other smaller agencies - or fell under the sway of the provinces.

-Four Iraqi nationalist army generals, known as the "Golden Square", overthrow the pro-British regime of Regent 'Abd al-Ilah and Prime Minister Nuri al-Said in Iraq, installing Rashid Ali Al-Gaylani as Prime Minister.
-The coup is supported by Nazi Germany, which has provided funding and military assistance to the plotters.
-This challenges the British position in the Middle East and threatens the RAF air bases at Shaibah and Habbaniyah in Iraq itself.
+Four Iraqi nationalist army generals, known as the “Golden Square”, overthrew the pro-British regime of Regent ‘Abd al-Ilah and Prime Minister Nuri al-Said in Iraq, installing Rashid Ali Al-Gaylani as Prime Minister.
+The coup was supported by Nazi Germany, which had provided funding and military assistance to the plotters.
+This challenged the British position in the Middle East and threatened the RAF air bases at Shaibah and Habbaniyah in Iraq itself.

-The British 11th African Division arrives outside Addis Ababa, capital of Italian East Africa, having traveled via Awash and Harar.
-They are supported by a general uprising of Ethiopian patriots and the withdrawal of Italian troops to the mountain fortresses of Gondar, Amba Alagi, Dessie, and Gimma.
-In response, the Italian Viceroy, the Duke of Aosta, orders the governor to surrender the city to the Allies.
-Triumphant Ethiopian Emperor Haile Selassie makes a formal entry into his capital on 5 May.
+The British 11th African Division arrived outside Addis Ababa, capital of Italian East Africa, having traveled via Awash and Harar.
+They were supported by a general uprising of Ethiopian patriots and the withdrawal of Italian troops to the mountain fortresses of Gondar, Amba Alagi, Dessie, and Gimma.
+In response, the Italian Viceroy, the Duke of Aosta, ordered the governor to surrender the city to the Allies.
+Triumphant Ethiopian Emperor Haile Selassie made a formal entry into his capital on 5 May.